 Your accounting career starts here.
-Here's the qualifications you need to become a qualified accountant in the next 3 or so years whether you want to specialise as a tax accountant or study for the Chartered Institute of accountants or the other bodies such as ACCA or CIMA.
+Here are the qualifications you need to become a qualified accountant in the next 3 or so years whether you want to specialise as a tax accountant or study for the Chartered Institute of Accountants or the other bodies such as ACCA or CIMA.

 Accountants are rarely unemployed as every business needs to have their accounts prepared and approved.
-Larger businesses employ a Finance Director (CFO - chief financial officer) to manage not only monthly account preparation but also longer term financial planning.
+Larger businesses employ a Finance Director (CFO - Chief Financial Officer) to manage not only monthly accounts preparation but also longer term financial planning.
 While you're making your way to the ultimate top job, you may get work experience in different areas.
 These could include a financial controller or analyst, tax accountant, treasurer, an actuary, or an auditor.

-To become an accountant you'll generally need a reasonable degree although it's not essential but a degree will get you exemptions from some of the exams and may be a requirement for future employers.
-The first part though is to choose which accounting body you wish to study towards and what type of accountant you want to be.
+To become an accountant you'll ordinarily need a reasonable degree although it's not essential.
+However, a degree will get you exemptions from some of the exams and may be a requirement for future employers.
+The first part though is to choose which accounting body you wish to study towards and what type of accountant you want to be?

 Which one you follow is dependent on where you wish to end up in life.
-ICAEW and ACCAs are allowed to sign off audited accounts so if you want to go into practice (eg: PriceWaterhouse etc) then these are for you.
-The ICAEW is always the preferred option and they have a higher standing.
+ICAEW and ACCAs are allowed to sign off audited accounts, so if you want to go into practice (e.g., PricewaterhouseCoopers, etc.) then these are for you.
+The ICAEW is always the preferred option, as they have a higher standing.

-CIMA folks can not sign off audited accounts and people studying for this generally target commerce (ie: a Finance Director in a company) but many people who are qualified for the others end up as Finance Directors as well.
+CIMA folks can not sign off audited accounts, and those studying for this exam typically target commerce (i.e., a Finance Director in a company) but many people who are qualified for the others end up as Finance Directors as well.

 The ICAEW is the oldest and most well-known accounting body.
 Generally people who want to run their own accounting firms will study these exams.
-The institute was

 The ACA qualification is widely recognised globally as the accounting standard and 70% of FTSE 100 CEOs, FDs and company secretaries are ACAs.

-As with the other two above the qualification method is similar although the subjects are focused on business rather than numbers.
+As with the other two above, the qualification method is similar although the subjects mainly focus on business rather than numbers.
 The modules covered are management accounting, business management and financial management and you'll need three years relevant experience as well.
-You can get more information on this qualification on the CIMA website here
+You can get more information on this qualification on the CIMA website here.

 If you join one of the big auditing companies you'll generally be sponsored to take your exams, have time off to revise and get paid as well.

-It's a hard slog and takes about 3 years to complete all the exams but worth it in the end.
+It's a hard slog and takes about three years to complete all the exams but it's worth it in the end.

-Working as an accountant in your early years may seem boring but it will give you a thorough grounding in how accounts work, what's required for an audit and how to manage finances and how to interact with clients and how you inform clients how their accounts have been developed.
-Your work will evolve and before long you'll be managing your own junior and trainee accountants so they get to do the administration duties.
+Working as an accountant in your early years may seem monotonous, but it will give you a thorough grounding in how accounts work, the requirements for auditing companies, how to manage finances, and how to interact with clients.
+Your job will evolve, and before long you'll be managing your own junior and trainee accountants, so they get to do the administrative duties.

-As you move up your career you will take on vast responsibilities.
-It's not unusual for a 30 year old to be a Finance Director of a fairly major organisation and upon qualification your salary should increase by 30% as most companies know you can move and demand more.
+As you move up your career, you will take on a vast range of responsibilities.
+It's not unusual for a 30-year-old to be a Finance Director of a moderately major organisation and upon qualification, your salary should increase by 30% as most companies know you can move and demand more.

 The great thing these days is many business people are doing their own accounts either using computer software by Sage or other accounting systems or using online small business accounting software such as Kashflow.
 This makes your job a little easier although many small business owners simply provide papers that you have to sort out and make sense of.

-Good luck with your accounting career - it's one of the best and is recession proof and your earnings and professional standing will be far above average.
+Good luck with your accounting career - it's one of the best and is recession proof.
+Your earnings and professional standing will be far above average.